Research Home

 Zhaomeng Niu, Ph.D.

 Dr. Niu is interested in exploring the mechanisms behind health intervention design, implementation, and evaluation.
-More broadly, her work focuses on the use of emerging media technologies to design and deliver accurate and persuasive health information and interventions that will promote behavior change in a targeted population.
+More broadly, her work focuses on the use of emerging media technologies to design and deliver accurate and persuasive health information and interventions that will promote behavior change in a targeted population, especially the underserved and understudies populations.

-Dr. Niu’s work involves skin cancer prevention, mental health, vaccination, patient-provider communication, health disparities, etc.
+Dr. Niu’s work involves cancer prevention, mental health, vaccination, patient-provider communication, health disparities, underserved populations such as Hispanics and Asians, applying AI in digital interventions, etc.

 Research Assistant